alt-purple/alt-purple/README.md

 - 👋 Hi, I’m @alt-purple
 - 👀 I’m interested in ...
 Single-board computer applications, electronics and communications.
 - 🌱 I’m currently learning ...GitHub!
-I was pointed in this direction by others.
+Following along in Github for Dummies book, 2nd ed.
 - 💞️ I’m looking to collaborate on ...
 STEM programs or CubeSat projects where I can give back some of my experience and learning.
 - 📫 How to reach me ...
 GitHub Discussions
 - 😄 Pronouns: ...he/him